-In short, they’ll deal with just about any company you write checks to monthly.
+In short, they’ll deal with just about any company you write checks to each month.

 Does it work?

 In the video above I interview Fred Frost, a highly satisfied BillCutterz customer.
-He’s the perfect prospect.
+He is the perfect prospect.
 Fred owns five vacation rental homes, each of which has a maxed-out Comcast cable package.
 I first talked to Fred in March 2016.
-Between the end 2014, when he joined BillCutterz, and March 2016, when I interviewed him, he says his total cable savings have exceeded $4,000, split equally between him and the company.
-Not a bad deal for either party.
+Between the end 2014, when he joined BillCutterz, and March 2016, when I interviewed him, he says his total cable savings exceeded $2,000.

-He also had them take a look at a few other bills, but he said the savings they were able to achieve weren’t enough to bother with.
+Fred also had BillCutterz take a look at a few other bills, but he said the savings achieved on those weren’t enough to bother with.

 The reporter joins the story

 In most stories I report, I let the subjects tell the story.
-But since I’m also paying Comcast a hefty monthly fee — including a recent $30 monthly increase just to maintain my existing data plan – I thought I’d try BillCutterz for myself.
+But since I’m also paying Comcast a hefty monthly fee, I thought I’d try BillCutterz for myself.